 Boehringer Ingelheim Vetmedica Inc.

 Founded in St. Joseph in 1917 as Anchor Serum, the company now ranks among the top animal health product manufacturers in the United States and is part of the BIVI global animal health business.
-The company’s Vetmedica headquarters in St. Joseph has advanced research and development facilities, as well as manufacturing.
+The company’s Vetmedica St. Joseph location has advanced research and development facilities, as well as manufacturing.
 BIVI recently completed a $150,000,000 expansion plan.

 HPI is a top innovator in chemical formulation, process and product development for the private label and industrial markets.
 HPI serves customers throughout the nation from its more than 500,000 square feet of manufacturing and warehouse space in St. Joseph, Mo., and Damascus, Ga.
 The company chose St. Joseph for a manufacturing site because the facility is easily accessible by interstate highways and major railroads.
 St. Joseph provides HPI customers with affordable, fast and dependable transportation to the nation’s largest market areas.